microsoft/aerial_wildlife_detection/readme.md

 ## Launching an instance

-To start a server, run the "manage.py" script with the appropriate argument for the desired type of instance (i.e., labeling UI frontend or AI trainer).
+To start an instance, run the "runserver.py" script with the appropriate argument for the desired type of module (i.e., one of: "LabelUI", "AITrainer", "FileServer").
 Example: the following command would start a labeling UI frontend on the current machine, using the parameters specified in the `config` directory:

+`python runserver.py --instance=LabelUI`

+It is also possible to run multiple modules on the same instance by providing comma-separated module names as an argument:

-`python manage.py --instance=frontend`
+`python runserver.py --instance=LabelUI,AITrainer`